Dean - April Massey, Ph.D.

 |Social Work||MS Counseling|

 Our division is comprised of a number of accredited degree and certification programs, designed with community needs in mind.
-The class sizes in our Division offer our students the opportunity and advantage of getting to know advisors and instructors personally.
-Faculty in each of our programs are dedicated to providing quality teaching and clinical experiences for students that will prepare them for the 21st century workforce and produce agents of change in an inequitable world.
+The class sizes in our Division offer our students the opportunity and advantage of developing close working relationships with advisors and instructors.
+Faculties in each of our programs are dedicated to providing quality teaching and clinical experiences for students that will prepare them for the 21st century workforce.
 Curriculum in each program has been carefully crafted to reflect national and local trends, and to promote sound judgement and decision making in a professional environment.

-The Division of Education, Health and Social Work looks forward to an exciting year.
-This year, we are reviving our science education concentration at the graduate level.
+This year, we are launching our science education concentration at the graduate level.
 Our education programs are continuing to evolve to prepare tomorrow’s teachers as they enter the challenging field of teaching.
 The University strives to create stronger community and school partnerships that provide beneficial learning opportunities, bridging the gaps that currently exist in student achievement, educational access, and resources.
 We believe education should be the great equalizer.
-Is education your calling?
-Contact our Division office today to find out the many programs we have to offer.

 Amy M. Williamson, Ed.D.